roman-java-dev/GiphyApp/README.md

 - Upon launching the app, you can choose from three different layouts: Vertical List, Horizontal List, or Grid.
 - Clicking on a GIF in any of the layouts will open a full-screen view of the selected GIF.
+- You can also search for specific GIFs by entering keywords in the search bar.

 ## API Key